bbsonjohn/100TeVJetSubstructure/readme.md

 st → b + MET  (50% stop-higgsino).

 We will demonstrate two of the cuts.
 The first one we demonstrate is the leading jet pT cut.
 From the plot below, we can see that stops typically give a large leading jet pT.
-This is one of the most powerful tools to separate a SUSY signal from Standard Model background.
+This is one of the most powerful tools to separate a SUSY signal from Standard Model (SM) background.

 <img src="plots/JetpT.png" width="60%">